ardorlab/MIDAS/README.md

   * PSA_lattice_physics.yaml - Paralllel Simulated Annealing applied to PWR lattice physics optimization
   * SA_eq_cycle.yaml - Simulated ANnealing applied to equilibrium cycle PWR loading pattern optimization

-* documentation: Directory including all additional documentation.

-* ncsu_lattice.py: Python file that handles NCSU lattice calculations evaluation and data extraction.

-* crudworks.py: Python file used if CRUD machine learning predictions are required (TensorFlow should be installed).

-* fitness.py: Python file for selecting and computing the objective function of the optimization.

-* geneticAlgorithm.py: Python file that stores all classes and functions for performing Genetic Algorithm optimization.

-* metrics.py: Python file including tools for tracking solutions and storing the generated optimization data.
+* MIDAS: Directory containg human facing modules that users interact with while executing the code.
+This is the root directory of the MIDAS.

-* mofMain.py: Python file that is the main body of MIDAS.
-In this file the interface between the input file and the optimization is performed by selecting the specified options and initializing all the necessary components.
+	* midasmain.py: Python file that is the main body of MIDAS.
+In this file, administrative tasks are performed such as reading in the input file, writing general information about the optimization to the output file, and initializing the optimization.
+  	* midas_data.py: File used mainly for storing file paths to external code executables.

+* midas: Directory containing core MIDAS modules which are required to execute an optimization regardless of optimization settings.

+	* input_parser.py: Module for parsing the yaml input file and returning constructive error messages if the input file is incorrect.
+	* optimizer.py: Main execution pathway for MIDAS.
+Contains the main 'loop' that all algorithms rely on.
+Distrubutes tasks and required variables to the optimization algorithms and distributes the generated populations to optimizer_tools.py to compute fitness values.
+All standard output file information is written here.

+* midas/utils: Directory containing additional modules and functions to assist MIDAS in interfacing with aptimization algorithms and code interfaces.

+	* LWR_fuelcyclecost.py: Module used to calculate fuel costs for LWR loading patterns if this is selected as a objective in the optimization.
+	* decorators.py: File containing additional decorators to increase the readability of midas output files.
+	* optimizer_tools.py: Module containing general tools required to perform optimizations including: initial solution generators, solution validation checkers, statistics plot generators, and the fitness function.
+	* problem_preparation.py: Module containing problem specific functions for problems requiring special attention.
+This includes expanding high-symmetry chromosome representations of loading patterns into lower levels of symmetry (octant core chromosome -> full core map), and counting the number of gene instances in high-symmetry chromosomes representations.
+	* termination_criteria.py: Module for storing termination criteria methods.

+* midas/codes: Directory containing code interface modules.

+	* parcs343.py:  Module that handles PARCSv3.4.3 calculations evaluation and data extraction.
-* ncsu_core.py: Python file that handles NCSU core simulator calculations evaluation and data extraction.
+	* parcs342.py:  Module that handles PARCSv3.4.2 calculations evaluation and data extraction.
+This module is not actively updated.
+	* ipwr_lut.py:  Module that handles reading the IPWR look up table and extracting data.

-* parcs.py: Python file that handles PARCS calculations evaluation and data extraction.
+	* polaris624.py: Module that handles Polarisv6.2.4 calculations evaluation and data extraction.

-* parcs_332.py: Python file that handles PARCS_332 calculations evaluation and data extraction.
+	* trace50p5.py: Module that handles TRACE calculations evaluation and data extraction.

+* midas/algorithms: Directory containing optimization algorithm modules.

-* randomSolutions.py: Python file that stores all classes and functions for performing optimization with random solutions.
+	* genetic_algorithm.py: Python file that stores all classes and functions for performing Genetic Algorithm optimization.

-* lcoe.py: computation of levelized cost of electricity.

-* simulateAnnealing.py: Python file that stores all classes and functions for performing Simulate Annealing optimization.
+	* simulated_annealing.py: Python file that stores all classes and functions for performing Simulated Annealing optimization.

-* reinforcement_learning.py: Python file that stores all classes and functions for performing Reinforcement Learning optimization.
+   	* parallel_simulated_annealing.py: Python file that stores all classes and functions for performing Parallel Simulated Annealing optimization.
+Some fidentical functions are shared with simulated_annealing.py.

-* solution_types.py: Python file for storing the solutions of the optimization together with some usefull functions.

-* submission_script.sh: Bash file example for running MIDAS through SLURM on the RDFMG cluster.
+	* bayesian_optimization.py: Python file that stores all classes and functions for performing bayesian Optimization.

+* midas_tools: Directory containing external tools to assist users in performing optimizations.

+	* solution_to_chromosome_tool: Directory containing solution to chromosome tool and sample input files for the tool.
+The tool enables users to convert solutions into their chromosome representations so that the chromosome can be used as an initaila starting point for optimizations.
+For example, the tool can convert loading pattern maps as they exist in PARCS input files into their chromosome representations.

 # Resources
 MIDAS is an updated version of the MOF (Modular Optimization Framework) for which you can find more information about the framework structure, theory and applications in https://doi.org/10.48550/arXiv.2204.00141.